rebelsky/csc207c/_labs/minimum-spanning-trees.md

 Implement Prim's algorithm.
 If you are unsure about any of the steps suggested above, you can discuss them with your instructor or mentor, review our suggestions at the end of this lab, or both.

+You'll note that we've left it explicitly unstated as to where you implement Prim's algorithm and what parameters it should take.
+You are at the stage of your career where you should be able to consider reasonable alternatives.

 For those with extra time
 -------------------------